 For more information on What causes Plantar Fasciitis, read this in depth discussion on a separate page.

 Treating your plantar fasciitis is essential to stem the possibilities of suffering from its effects for years to come.
 Many patients speak about having endured ‘attacks’ or episodes from time to time.
 Bad advice says to just ride it out and wait for it to go away, but this does nothing and achieves little for you in the long run.
-It is much more important to actually treat this condition so that you don’t have to limit your life and live in fear of that pain recurring again and again, and most likely at inopportune moments.
+It is much more important to actually treat this condition so that you don’t have to limit your life and live in fear of that chronic pain recurring again and again, and most likely at inopportune moments.